1. Home

 How to calculate punching shear reinforcement

-• The punching shear reinforcement is automaticaly calculated in the general reinforcement design .
+• The punching shear reinforcement is automatically calculated in the general reinforcement design .

 Download a test model below.